Alanus Library – More than just books

 Click here for the online library catalog at the Mannheim location

 The Alanus Library contains the most important publications and standard works for all courses of study at the university.
 In addition, the collection includes Waldorf education and anthroposophical books and journals.
 The Complete Edition (GA) by Rudolf Steiner is available almost in its entirety in several copies and can be borrowed.

-At the beginning of your studies at Alanus University or shortly before writing your first term papers, it is useful to take part in a library introduction.
+At the beginning of your studies at Alanus University or shortly before writing your first term papers, it is useful to participate in a library introduction.
 During the guided tour, you will receive valuable information on how to use the library properly, how to search for literature in the online catalogs and on the library's holdings.

-The new search and information portal of the BonnerBibliotheken cooperation is online under the link bonnerbibliotheken.de.
+The search and information portal of BonnerBibliotheken cooperation is online under the link bonnerbibliotheken.de.
 The portal gives an impression of the diversity of libraries in Bonn and the surrounding area: In addition to the municipal libraries and two university libraries, museum, special and research libraries are presented here, which also make their holdings, some of which are highly specialized, available to a public audience.

 Online library catalogue of Alanus University